What is a Credit Union?

 Appalachian Community Federal Credit Union is Federally insured by the National Credit Union Share Insurance Fund (NCUSIF), an agency of the federal government, which insures deposits up to $250,000 per person.

 Appalachian Community Federal Credit Union is a federally-insured financial institution established in 1932.
 Our original mission was to serve the employees of the Mead Paper Mill (currently Domtar) of Kingsport, Tennessee.
 We were given a community charter in 2001.
-Today, we serve eight communities in northeast Tennessee and southwest Virginia plus four counties in Kentucky.
+Today, we serve eight communities in northeast Tennessee, southwest Virginia and eastern Kentucky.
 In January 2013, our charter was expanded to include anyone who belonged to the non-profit Human Economic Appalachian Development Corporation.

 Appalachian Community Federal Credit Union (ACFCU) is dedicated to providing community and economic development to underserved individuals and businesses that lack adequate access to capital, high quality financial services, and financial counseling in its service areas of Northeast Tennessee, Southwest Virginia, and Eastern Kentucky.

 Appalachian Community Federal Credit Union is committed to building financial relationships that strengthen economically challenged areas through proactive outreach of relevant resources to improve long term financial independence.